nubolab-ffwd/svelte-fluent/src/routes/docs/getting-started/+page.svelte.md

 npm install --save jsdom
 ```

-| Note: the `jsdom` dependency is for the server-side rendering of the [Overlay](/docs/reference/Overlay/) component.
+| Note: the `jsdom` dependency is for the server-side rendering of the <ReferenceLink name="Overlay" /> component.
 It will not increase your frontend bundle size.

 ## Configure bundler